Heritage walk to see iconic churches on MG Road

 If you enjoy heritage walks, then you will love the Ulsoor heritage walk or the Postal heritage trail.

-• Grade: Easy.
-The route is on the main roads, so be careful of the vehicles and ensure to check both sides before crossing the roads.
+- Grade: Easy.
+The route is on the main roads, so be careful of the vehicles and ensure you check both sides before crossing the roads.

 Holy Trinity Church